mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_cyclejs.md

 We are done at this point.
 Try taking the travel personality quiz to find out your travel personality and enjoy!

+_Exercise ideas:_

-_Exercise idea:_ Can you implement one of ["The 24 Most Important Flowcharts Of All Time"](https://www.buzzfeed.com/lukelewis/the-most-important-flowcharts-of-all-time) to make the robot answer one of the biggest questions in life?
+* Implement one of ["The 24 Most Important Flowcharts Of All Time"](https://www.buzzfeed.com/lukelewis/the-most-important-flowcharts-of-all-time) to make the robot answer one of the biggest questions in life?
+* Make your robot to read Tweets from a certain Twitter user whenever that user post a tweet, e.g., using [a Twitter API](https://developer.twitter.com/en/docs/tweets/filter-realtime/overview)?
+* Make your robot alert you whenever a [stock's price goes below or above a certain threshold](https://www.youtube.com/watch?v=uS1KcjkWdoU)?

 ## Miscellaneous